mAarnos/Hakkapeliitta/readme.txt

 Hakkapeliitta is my UCI-compatible chess engine written in C++11.
 At the moment of writing it is not yet a release version, but this should change soon.

-On compiling:
+On UCI-parameters:
+	1. Drawscore: negative values make the program avoid draws, positive values make it prefer them.
+	2. SyzygyPath: path to the Syzygy tablebases.
+Multiple directories possible, for example C:\tb;D:\tb
+	3. SyzygyProbeLimit: 0, 1 or 2 means tablebases aren't probed, 3 means 3-man tablebases are probed, 4 means 4-man etc.

+Compilation instructions:
+	General instructions:
+		1. Do NOT compiler tbcore.cpp, it is included by tbprobe.cpp.
- -This program is written in C++11, so you have to have a compiler which supports that.
+		2. This program is written in C++11, so a compiler which supports it is required.
 The Visual Studio compiler works for sure, haven't tested GCC or Intel.
- -You MUST NOT compile tbcore.cpp.
-It is included by tbprobe.cpp already.
- -bitboard.h includes software bitscanforward and popcnt alternatives when compiling for a 32-bit machine or a machine with no hardware popcnt.
- -If compiling for a 32-bit platform you must also undefine IS_64BIT found in tbprobe.cpp -Linux is not supported yet, but I plan to add support to it right after I figure out how to check if the user has inputted data.
+		3. Only Windows is supported, this might change someday.
+	w32:
+		1. Go to bitboard.h, comment out the default bitScanForward, bitScanReverse and popcnt, and comment in the alternatives.
+		2. Go to tbprobe.cpp and undefine IS_64BIT.
+		3. Compile.
+	x64:
+		1. Go to bitboard.h, comment out the default popcnt and comment in the alternative.
+		2. Compile.
+	x64 popcnt:
+		1. Compile.

 Known bugs:
  -A very small hash table size(<=8MB) starts causing crashes.
 These crashes get more frequent the longer the time control is.
 I have a solution for this(probably) but it isn't high on my list of priorities since who even uses less than 64MB hash nowadays?
- -UCI-parameter drawscore might not work, haven't tested.
-Not high on my list of priorities since Hakkapeliitta is pretty weak so drawscore isn't that useful.

 Thanks to the following people(or organizations) my engine is what it is today: